 Other supporting documents are summary sheets of how individuals contribute (Roles, Responsibilities and Objectives), and Start Year presentations, which go through the Blue Book and Employee Guide.

-Three level of management review occur.
+Three levels of management review occur.
 The first two are at business unit and company level.

 Operations Reviews are also conducted on a quarterly basis with senior managers reviewing performance with each unit's general manager and staff, with an agenda which focuses on achieving strategic consistency.

-In its first iteration, Policy Deployment in the FAIR framework yielded results, but stuttered due to inconsistent reporting, and likely a combination of fearing accountability and failure meaning leadership were misaligned to strategy.
+In its first iteration, Hoshi Kanri within the FAIR framework yielded results but stuttered due to inconsistent reporting, and likely a combination of fearing accountability and failure meaning leadership was misaligned to strategy.

-Click here to learn more about Policy Deployment, or take a look at these content recommendations:
+Click here to learn more about Hoshin Planning, or take a look at these content recommendations:

 - What is Hoshin Kanri?
-The definitive answer: Learn about Hoshin's origins, the seven steps of execution, how Hoshin is different from policy and goal deployment, plus much more
+Learn about Hoshin's origins, the seven steps of execution, how Hoshin is different from policy and goal deployment, plus much more

-- Hoshin Kanri - OGSM - OKR: A case of apples and oranges?: Uncover the similarities between Hoshin Kanri, OGSM and OKR in our comparsion feature.
+- Hoshin Kanri v OGSM v OKR eBook: Uncover the similarities between Hoshin Kanri, OGSM, and OKR in our comparison feature.

 About the author